-- Mix in a Tablespoon of unsweetened cocoa powder for a chocolate chia pudding.
+- Mix in a Tablespoon of unsweetened cocoa powder to make a chocolate chia pudding.

 Why Chia Seed Pudding is so Nutritious

-While I had this for breakfast, it also makes a great dessert or snack (have a half serving).
+While I had this pudding for breakfast, it also makes a great dessert or snack–have a half serving.

 The chia seeds, pomegranates, and pistachios together provide an excellent amount of fiber—bringing this recipe to a grand total of 15 grams, or 60% of a your daily need.